Skip to main content

 • My upper eye socket is hollow and my brows are very high.
 Why is this?
 Can I use fillers and BOTOX® Cosmetic for this?

 Frequently, a retracted brow is caused by its attempt to help open a weak upper eyelid.
 This also creates an upper eyelid socket hollow.
-Correction requires adjusting the upper eyelid muscle tension and then repositioning the eye fat, which has been sucked up under the eye socket.
+Correction requires adjusting the upper eyelid muscle tension and then repositioning the eye fat which, has been sucked up under the eye socket.
 BOTOX® Cosmetic will have the unwanted effect of drooping the eyelid; fillers will create a similar problem by making the upper eyelid heavier and burdening the already-weak eye muscle.

 • What types of eye anatomy are more difficult to operate on and at higher risk of a poor outcome?